vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 };
 ```

-This `buildTransaction` function would return an unsigned transaction blob that would be signed with the MyCoin App on device:
+This `buildTransaction` function would return an unsigned transaction blob that would be signed with the <i>MyCoin</i> App on device:

 `src/families/mycoin/js-signOperation.js`: